taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-Second, you can use them in your dispatch invocations:
+And second, use them in your dispatch functions to return the action objects:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~